luxwarp/todoify-server/README.md

 npm run production
 ```

 You should now see in your console that Todoify server is running.
-Todoify server runs with help of [PM2](http://pm2.keymetrics.io/)so if the server crashes while running it restarts automatically, both in development and production mode.
+Todoify server runs with help of [PM2](http://pm2.keymetrics.io/) so if the server crashes while running it restarts automatically, both in development and production mode.

 If you don't want to start Todoify server with PM2 you can run